 However, it is best to visit during the summer because you will have access to more activities.
 Besides, you’ll probably want to avoid the rain in the spring and fall anyway and you won’t have to worry about the winter cold, which can be fatal.

-How to Take a Denali Jeep Tour [Self-Guided or Tour Guide]
+How to Take a Denali Jeep Excursion [Self-Guided or Tour Guide]

 Horseshoe Lake Trail